- Is the Florida Highway Patrol currently hiring?

 - Does FHP accept applications from out of state?

-Yes; so long as you meet the minimum qualifications, you are welcome to apply, wherever you are currently living!
+Yes, if you meet the minimum qualifications, you are welcome to apply!

 - Do I need a Florida Driver's License before I apply?